gpsaggese/umd_data605/tutorials/tutorial_mongodb/tutorial_mongo.md

 # Start container with MongoDB

-- You can pull the container with
+- You can pull the container with MongoDB by running:
   ```
+  > cd $GIT_ROOT/tutorials/tutorial_mongodb

   > docker images | grep umd_data605_mongodb
-  # No image.
+  # There is no umd_data605_mongodb image.

   > docker_pull.sh